 If you’ve inherited a Legacy Project (project without any tests) and say you want to enhance an existing feature, where do you start?

-In such situations, I find myself building some form of UI tests (scaffolding).
-I start off using a record and play back testing tool to record couple of scenarios for the feature I want to enhance.
+In such situations, I find myself building some form of workflow tests (scaffolding).
+I start off using a record and play back testing tool to record couple of scenarios for the feature, I want to enhance.
 Most often, I would take the recorded tests and covert them into a re-entrant, independent scripts.
 So that I can execute them over and over again, without needing manual intervention.
 Basically this would mean, automating the set up and tear down of the application’s external dependencies like data-stores, email servers, etc correctly.
 This should not take more than a couple of hours to configure.

 This helps me build the initially safety net to start off.
 This also gives me a decent understanding of how the feature works.
 Now I can go inside the code, change something really small and see what impact it has on my tests.
 Some times I tweak my test to see what impact it has on the feature.
-Basically I’m using this test as a probe to gain deeper understanding of the feature’s functioning.
+Basically I’m using this test as a probe to gain deeper understanding of the feature’s functionality.

 - Make the necessary code/config changes to write direct tests